LaserTron/web-crs/README.md

 * `web.py` (installable via python 2 `easy_install`)

 ##How to get it running:
-Download the directory, ensure the required packages and python 2 modules are installed, cd into the directory  and type: `python2 webcrs.py`
+Download the directory, ensure the required packages and python 2 modules are installed, cd into the directory  and type: `python2 webcrs.py`.
+You can specify the port as follows `python2 webcrs.py 1234`.
+For special ports you need special privileges.

 Connect by pointing your browsers to the host's ip address (at the default port 8080) e.g. type something like `192.168.0.103:8080` into your browser url bar.
 To log in as an instructor use the username `prof`.
 There is already a section called `test1` with students `alice, bob, charlie, dylan, eve`.
+By default the usernames are unset.

+Student and instructor rosters can be modified by uploading .csv files in the databases page.

 Go to the manage database page and download the question bank.
 With any latex knowledge you should figure out how to compose your own question.
-Using the upload link you can overwrite the old questionbank with your own questions.
-Similarly you can also overwrite the instructor and student rosters with your own.
+Using the upload link you can update the old questionbank with your own questions.
+To clear it you will have to edit the database `questions.db` directly.

 ##Which technologies are used?
 * HTML 5